California High-Speed Rail

 YouTube video

 Metro Heavy Rail (locally called “BART”) and Metro Light Rail (locally called “Muni Metro”) lines have an underground station 1 block from Salesforce Transit Center.
-San Francisco Ferry Building is only a 3-block walk from Salesforce Transit Center.
+The San Francisco Ferry Building is only a 3-block walk from Salesforce Transit Center.

-In early 2024, Caltrain powered by diesel locomotives was limited to 79 mph and averaged 5 trains/hour, yet transported 65,000 daily riders.
+In 2024, Caltrain, powered by diesel locomotives, averaged 5 trains/hour, yet transported 65,000 daily riders.
 A few freight trains also use the tracks after Caltrain’s 19-hour service day.
 Currently, 37 gated railroad crossings between San Jose and San Francisco limit Caltrain to 96 daily roundtrips.
-Caltrain and its city & county partners are installing sophisticated Quad-Gate Systems at railroad crossings that reduce opportunities for risky driver behavior and poor judgment.
-Quad-Gate Systems cost about $1 million each.

 YouTube video

-In the San Francisco-SFO Airport-San Jose segment by 2030, Caltrain plans 114 daily roundtrips between San Francisco and San Jose for 228 train movements that each trigger about 35 Seconds of Gate Wait torturing drivers at railroad crossings.
-By 2040, Caltrain plans 125 daily roundtrips and California HSR plans 76 daily roundtrips between San Francisco and San Jose for a combined 330 daily train movements.
-That volume of train movement will pressure politicians to build the remaining over/underpasses and close more small street crossings.
+By 2030, in the San Francisco-SFO Airport-San Jose segment, Caltrain plans 114 daily roundtrips between San Francisco and San Jose for 228 train movements that each trigger about 35 Seconds of Gate Wait, torturing drivers at railroad crossings.

 Southern Bookend Upgrades

 Fresno and Kings/Tulare Stations are funded to begin construction in 2025.
 Merced and Bakersfield have ready-to-build Intermodal Transportation Center designs that await construction funding.
+The Palmdale Multimodal Transportation Center design is also underway.
+In the mountainous 38-mile Palmdale-Burbank Airport segment, rail tunnels are required similar to those under the Swiss Alps.

 YouTube video